GTV (Philippine TV network): As GMA News TV (2011–2021)

 GTV was previously known as GMA News TV, a channel focused on all-news and public service, as part of GMA News and Public Affairs' plans to expand its presence on free-to-air television as well as retaining some lifestyle and public affairs programs from its predecessor, QTV/Q. The channel was unveiled on February 7, 2011, on 24 Oras, GMA's flagship nightly newscast.
-The news channel launched on February 28, 2011, with its tagline, Oras-Oras, Alam Ko! (lit.
-Everytime, I Know).
+The news channel launched on February 28, 2011.
+It launched a wide variety of news and public affairs and entertainment-produced programs to serve its audience.

-It launched a wide variety of news and public affairs and entertainment-produced programs to serve its audience, including existing programs that carried over from QTV, including Balitanghali, Live on Q (which rebranded as News TV Live and later News Live), Day Off!, Tonight with Arnold Clavio, and Ang Pinaka, as well as new programs that been launched and introduced to the channel, including Dobol B sa News TV, State of the Nation with Jessica Soho, News to Go, Balita Pilipinas (both Primetime and weekday edition, dubbed as Balita Pilipinas Ngayon), Kape at Balita, News TV Quick Response Team, On Call: Serbisyong Totoo.
-Ngayon., Bawal ang Pasaway kay Mareng Winnie, Mars, Personalan, Pop Talk, Wagas, Investigative Documentaries, Motorcycle Diaries, Power House, In the Limelight, Reel Time, Front Row, May Tamang Balita and more.
-The channel became popular with the audience, and in just a few months, the channel became the Philippines' No.1 news channel.

 From its launch to 2019, ZOE Broadcasting Network served as an originating affiliate and flagship station of GMA News TV, as a result of a blocktime lease agreement between ZOE Broadcasting and GMA's subsidiary Citynet Network Marketing and Productions in 2005, allowing the latter to lease the entire airtime of DZOE-TV 11 Manila, in exchange for upgrading the former's facilities and an off-peak timeslot for its programs on Channel 11 and GMA Network.
 However, due to increasing lease payments of GMA Network to ZOE Broadcasting, which is accompanied by decreased revenues of GMA, the two networks announced on April 24, 2019, that they will terminate the agreement by the end of May 2019.
 As a result, GMA News TV Manila was reassigned to analog Channel 27, which was being used for the digital test broadcast of GMA Network, on June 4.
 In turn, DTV operations of GMA were transferred to a permanent frequency, UHF Channel 15 (479.143 MHz), which had been MHz), which was being used since May 15.